junxit/us-congress-bills-117/metadata.md

 - 2022-07-28 — Introduced in House
 - 2022-07-28 — Introduced in House
 - 2022-07-28 — Referred to the House Committee on Education and Labor.
+- 2022-09-15 — Committee Consideration and Mark-up Session Held.
+- 2022-09-15 — Ordered to be Reported (Amended) by the Yeas and Nays: 28 - 21.
+- 2022-11-10 — Placed on the House Calendar, Calendar No. 149.
+- 2022-11-10 — Reported adversely (Amended) by the Committee on Education and Labor.
+H. Rept.
+117-550.
+- 2022-11-10 — Reported adversely (Amended) by the Committee on Education and Labor.
+H. Rept.
+117-550.